-This will set the system on a par with traditional full-time study and open up new study and training opportunities for people from all backgrounds.
+This will set flexible study and technical courses on a par with traditional full-time academic study, and open new training opportunities for people from all backgrounds.

 Will students who have already finished university be able to access LLE funds?

-For instance, this means that people who previously received government funding for a three-year degree will still be entitled to one year’s worth of funding.
+For instance, this means that people who previously received government funding for a three-year degree at the maximum fee limit will still be entitled to one year’s worth of funding.
 This could be used to fund another short course or module.

-Under the new system, returning students will be able to study at an equivalent or lower level than they previously studied – something that the current system doesn’t allow.
+Under the new system, returning students will be able to study for a qualification at the same or a lower level than any qualification they previously studied – something that the current system doesn’t allow.

 For example, from 2025, someone who previously had taken out a student loan to study a three-year geography degree will then be entitled to one year’s worth of finance to study a Data Analyst Higher Technical Qualification.